 That patent is on Mixed reality filtering.
 This patent could easily be re-written into a Star Trek episode as well, as in when the Holodeck might be overwhelming:

 Large amounts of virtual reality information may be available for presentation to a user.
 Some of this information may be associated with a particular location that may be within view of the user.

-There were a number of other Microsoft patents that looked clearly like they were related as well, including some that seemed very useful, like one on a Wearable food nutrition feedback system.
+Several other Microsoft patents looked clearly like they were related as well, including some that seemed very useful, like one on a Wearable food nutrition feedback system.
 Rather than give those away here, I’m interested in seeing how Microsoft might introduce those features to potential buyers of the glasses.

 Augmented Reality and Advertisements

 A new patent that was granted today, that doesn’t have chief inventor Alex Kipman’s name on it.
 It sounds very much like it should go with these patents, but it introduces a different element that the others are missing.
 The patent is: